GreenbackBoogie49/Tanuj_Jog_GDG_Tasks/README.md

 Overview:
 Financial time series are noisy and non-stationary.
 This notebook focuses on:

-Converting stock prices into log returns (to make it stationary) Testing and enforcing stationarity (ADF - import adfuller) Fitting an ARIMA model to historical data
-Generating future price forecasts for 7 days Interpreting confidence intervals and volatility behavior
+1.Converting stock prices into log returns (to make it stationary) 2.Testing and enforcing stationarity (ADF - import adfuller) 3.Fitting an ARIMA model to historical data 4.Generating future price forecasts for 7 days 5.Showing confidence intervals

 How It Works